SchwarzIT/onyx/apps/docs/src/basics/iconography.md

 All icons are created as vector graphics and due to the base unit, the icons are limited to specific sizes.

-In most cases the default size is 24px Square, but we also use a smaller and a larger variant based on the system patterns.
+The default size is 24x24px, but we also use a smaller and a larger variant based on the system patterns.

 | Name | Size        |
 | ---- | ----------- |